 Bill Gates — Overview

 Best known as the co-founder of Microsoft, Bill Gates led the personal computing revolution into an era where computers constitute an indispensable part of our life.
 Today, his name is synonymous with Microsoft Windows, the most used computer operation system in the world.

-Through his philanthropic work, Gates channeled his energy into solving some of the most pressing world issues often ignored by governments, corporations and other organisations.
-These include, among others:
+Through his philanthropic work, Gates channeled his energy into solving some of the most pressing global issues often ignored by governments, corporations and other organisations.
+These issues include, among others: